-Students declared into a specific major or academic program are advised by a professional academic advisor in that program’s academic division and/or a DACC faculty advisor in that academic program.
-Students may visit or call the Academic Advising Center, DASR 103, (575) 528-7272 for more details.
+Students declared into a specific major or academic program are advised by a specific professional academic advisor and/or a DACC faculty advisor in that academic program.
+Students may identify their DACC academic advisor by going to https://dacc.nmsu.edu/advising/who-is-my-advisor.html or contacting the Academic Advising Center, DASR 103, (575) 528-7272.

-Students who are not declared into a specific major, or who are in transition between programs, are advised through the Academic Advising Center, which serves as a central resource for the following categories of students:
+Students who are exploring majors or who are in transition between programs, are advised through the Academic Advising Center, which serves as a central resource for exploratory (undecided) students and non-degree-seeking students.

 When to Seek Academic Advising

-NEW STUDENTS will meet with an academic advisor and register for classes after attending a first-year student orientation.
+NEW STUDENTS will meet with an academic advisor and register for classes after completing a new student orientation.

-TRANSFER AND READMITTED STUDENTS should make an appointment to see an academic advisor once their DACC admission is complete.
+TRANSFER AND READMITTED STUDENTS are advised to make an appointment with their academic advisor once their DACC admission is complete.

-CONTINUING STUDENTS should plan ahead and meet with their academic advisor every semester, well in advance of continuing-student registration.
+CONTINUING STUDENTS are advised to plan ahead and meet with their academic advisor every semester, well in advance of continuing-student registration.

 Registering for Classes

-After academic advising is completed, students have the option to register for classes either online or in person.
+After a student is advised, they have the option to register for classes either online or in person.

 REGISTERING ONLINE.
-After being admitted and receiving academic advising, eligible students may register for classes on the Web at my.NMSU.edu/.
-For additional information, refer to the online Registration Guide, available at http://registration.nmsu.edu/.
+After being admitted and meeting with an academic advisor, eligible students may register for classes on the Web at my.NMSU.edu.

-Students need to use their NMSU user ID and password to access Web registration through the my.NMSU.edu website.
-In the event that a student forgets his/her password, the system will allow the student to reset it online, provided (s)he answers a pair of security questions correctly.
-If attempts to do so fail, the student must consult with the ICT help desk in room 140 of the NMSU Computer Center (575) 646-1840.
+Students need to log in with their NMSU email and passphrase to access web registration.
+In the event that a student forgets their passphrase, the system will allow the student to reset it online.
+If attempts to do so fail, the student must consult with the ICT Student Help Desk in NMSU Hardman Jacobs Undergraduate Learning Center, room 105, (575) 646-4433.

-The Web registration system will not accept requests for the S/U grading option unless the course is offered exclusively on an S/U basis.
-Likewise, the system will not accept requests for the “audit” grading option.
-To request S/U or audit grading for courses, students will need to see their academic advisor.
+The web registration system will not accept requests for the S/U grading option unless the course is offered exclusively on an S/U basis.
+Likewise, the system will not accept requests for the “Audit” grading option.
+To request S/U or Audit grading for courses, students will need to consult with their academic advisor.

-Upon completing online registration, students may either print out the registration document themselves or ask for it at the DACC Registration Office on the East Mesa Campus (DASR 101H), at any other DACC location, or at the NMSU Registrar’s Office.
+Upon completing online registration, students may view their complete semester schedule by accessing the Concise Student Schedule link within their my.NMSU.edu account.
+Students may also ask for a print out of their schedule at the DACC Information Center on the East Mesa Campus (DASR 101H), at any other DACC location, or at the NMSU Student Records Office.

 REGISTERING IN PERSON.
-Students must obtain a course-request card from their academic advisor, complete the card and have the advisor sign it, and then submit the card to the DACC Registration Office in DASR 101H on the East Mesa Campus, to the NMSU Registrar’s Office, or to a registration office at any other DACC location.
-In some cases, the student must obtain the instructor and/or department head signature of the course request card before submitting it to a registration office.
-Once registered, students should obtain their registration document, which is available at the DACC Registration Office or at any other location where one may register.
-The registration document includes a student’s official class schedule, along with related financial information.
+Students must obtain a Change of Schedule Form online at records.nmsu.edu, then complete and submit the form to the DACC Information Center in DASR 101H on the East Mesa Campus, or to the NMSU Student Records Office, or to a registration office at any other DACC location.
+In some cases, the student must obtain the instructor's signature on the Change of Schedule Form before submitting it to the Information Center.
+Once registered, students should obtain a copy of their class schedule, which is available at the DACC Information Center or at any other location where students register.

 REGISTERING FOR COURSES ON OTHER NMSU CAMPUSES.
-Students may register for courses at another campus in the NMSU system if the course is not offered at their home campus, or if the course is full at their home campus.
-In the case of all other courses, open enrollment into all classes on all campuses will begin two weeks before classes begin for the semester, provided seats are available and students meet prerequisites.
+Students may register for courses at another campus in the NMSU system if the course is not offered at their home campus, or if the course is full at DACC.

 Terms and Conditions of Course Registration